-Site reference Address Development constraints IP11a Smart Street, Foundation Street (former Gym & Trim) Archaeology - this site affects an area of archaeological importance, within the area of the Anglo-Saxon and medieval town.
+Site Address Development constraints reference • • • • • • • • • • • • • • • • • • • • IP011a Lower Orwell Street (formerly part of Smart Street, Foundation Street) (former Gym & Trim) Archaeology - this site affects an area of archaeological importance, within the area of the Anglo-Saxon and medieval town.
 It lies adjacent to Scheduled Monuments relating to parts of the early town.
-No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
-Archaeological costs have the potential to be relatively high.
+Measures for archaeology should be addressed at an appropriate stage in the planning process.
+Archaeological costs have the potential to be relatively high, and early evaluation is advised so that decisions can be taken on preservation and/or appropriate investigation strategies designed.
 Flood risk.
 TPOs on site, adjacent to a listed building and a conservation area.
 IP042 Land between Cliff Quay and Landseer Road Archaeology - no objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 There are listed buildings within the site of planning permission 12/00700/OUT approved 19/12/13, e.g. the listed Brewery site.
 Flood risk.
 TPOs on site and adjacent.
 IP047 Land at Commercial Road Adjacent to Area of Archaeological Importance.
 Previous planning permissions (e.g. 08/00953/FUL) have had a condition attached requiring archaeological investigation, which could include archaeological monitoring and recording of initial groundworks with contingency for fuller archaeological recording if deemed necessary; recording the remaining railway features; checking whether any trace of the dock tramway survives; and a palaeoenvironmental sampling strategy.
 Flood risk.
-TPO

-IP052 Land between Lower Orwell Street & Star Lane (former Essex Furniture) Archaeology - this site is within the urban core (IPS 413), close to Scheduled areas of Middle Saxon and medieval occupation (SF 189-191).
+TPO IP052 Land between Lower Orwell Street & Star Lane (former Essex Furniture) Archaeology - this site is within the urban core (IPS 413), close to Scheduled areas of Middle Saxon and medieval occupation Nos.
+1005985, 1002973, 1005986).
 It is within the street pattern area close to the waterfront and is likely to contain complex and important archaeological remains that will involve potentially high excavation costs.
-No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
+Measures for archaeology should be addressed at an appropriate stage in the planning process.
+Early evaluation is advised so that decisions can be taken on preservation in situ , and/or appropriate investigation strategies designed.
 Archaeological costs have the potential to be relatively high.
-Flood risk. monuments (Saxon and medieval defences) to the west of the site.
+Flood risk.
+Grade II listed building to the north or scheduled monuments (Saxon and medieval defences) to the west of the site.
 The impact on the significance and setting of heritage assets will need to be understood and appropriate development criteria set.
 IP059b Arclion House, Hadleigh Road Archaeology - this site is in a topographically favourable location overlooking the River Gipping, in a general area of prehistoric remains (IPS 104, IPS 034).
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 A desk based assessment would be appropriate in the first instance, to establish impacts of past land use.
 IP074 Church and land at Upper Orwell Street Archaeology - this site lies in the historic core of the Anglo-Saxon town.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Archaeological costs have the potential to be relatively high Listed building and adjacent to a TPO tree.
 IP088 79 Cauldwell Hall Road No requirement for archaeology.
 IP090 Europa Way Archaeology - this site lies in an area of Prehistoric archaeology (IPS 018, IPS 400).
-Part of the site is likely to have been destroyed by extraction of clay for brick- making.
+Part of the site is likely to have been destroyed by extraction of clay for brick-making.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
-Desk- based assessment would assess the impacts of past land-use.
+Desk-based assessment would assess the impacts of past land-use.
 IP109 R/O Jupiter Road & Reading Road No requirement for archaeology.